wp-plugins/check-and-enable-gzip-compression/readme.txt

 == Installation ==

+This section describes how to install the plugin and get it working.

+e.g.

-1. Upload `richards-toolbox.zip` to the `/wp-content/plugins/` directory
+1. Upload `check-and-enable-gzip-compression.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. The plugin will let you know it GZIP is enabled,
 1. When GZIP is not enabled, you can enabled it via the tools menu.